Isaiah 36:1

 saved from disaster, the leadership of one nation changed, many people met an

 untimely end, and the course of several nations was altered significantly.
+Do not

-power, those who talk to Jesus have access to all power.
+those who talk to Jesus have access to all power.

 God made a promise, but He had not yet